TelepathicGrunt/Bumblezone/README.md

 <p><span style="font-size: 14px;">&nbsp;</span></p>
 <p><span style="font-size: 14px;">&nbsp; &nbsp;The Bumblezone is a dimension filled with Bee mobs, Honey Slime mobs, Honeycomb Blocks, Honey Blocks, and a new Porous Honeycomb Block that can be filled with Honey!
 The dimension itself looks like it is the inside of a bee nest!
 You will find giant walls in rows with canals of water between them along with giant columns providing support to the ceiling all over.
 The walls and columns are riddled with honeycomb holes.
 By default, traveling a block in this dimension is the same as traveling 10 block in the Overworld.
 (A movement factor of 10.
 For reference, the Nether has a movement factor of 8 so traveling a block in the Nether is the same as traveling 8 blocks in Overworld)</span></p>
 <p><span style="font-size: 14px;">&nbsp;</span></p>
 <p><span style="font-size: 14px;">&nbsp; &nbsp;But that isn't all!
 Within the dimension, bees are extremely protective of their honey.
-If you pick up a Honey Block, take honey from a Filled Porous Honeycomb block with a Glass Bottle, or you drink a Honey Bottle, all bees around you will get a speed, absorption, and strength potion effect and will become VERY angry at you!
+If you pick up a Honey Block or take honey from a Filled Porous Honeycomb block with a Glass Bottle, all bees around you will get a speed, absorption, and strength potion effect and will become VERY angry at you!
 You will know you are in DEEP trouble when you get the Wrath of the Hive icon showing you got that effect and the fog in the dimension become more red!
 The bee will swarm you like crazy and will kill you unless you come very well prepared.
 A full set of unenchanted Diamond gear will not be enough. (but you can nerf the bees in the config if you find them too strong or buff them if you want to die!)
-Also, with the&nbsp;Filled Porous Honeycomb block, once you take honey from it, it turns into a Porous Honeycomb block but you can use a Honey Bottle on it to refill it back to being a Filled Porous Honeycomb block!</span></p>
+Also, with the&nbsp;Filled Porous Honeycomb block, once you take honey from it, it turns into a Porous Honeycomb block but you can use a Honey Bottle on it to refill it back to being a Filled Porous Honeycomb block!
+And you may find passive Honey Slime mobs hopping around that can be used as a farmable source of Honey Bottles as well!</span></p>
 <p><span style="font-size: 14px;">&nbsp;</span></p>
 <p><span style="font-size: 14px;"><strong>&nbsp; &nbsp; Also, be sure to check out the images page for several screenshots of what the world looks like!
 And yes, you can use this mod in a modpack or download and modify the source code.
 It is all under LGPL (a license) so you can do whatever you want as long as you make your mod's codebase also open sourced.&nbsp;</strong></span></p>
 <p>&nbsp;&nbsp;</p>